facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 to be updated, it can be updated in one location instead of updating them in multiple files.

 Snippets is run as a preprocessor, so if a snippet is found in a fenced code block etc., it will still get processed.
 This is great for including the current version of program code.
-If the specified file cannot be found, the the markup will be removed.
+If the specified file cannot be found, then the markup will be removed.
 If you need to show a snippet example in fenced code, please escape it as listed in [Snippets Notation](#snippets-notation).